WordPress Performance 2023

 Google believes that the Core Web Vitals are critical to any web experience.
 Because of this, it has made it a goal to publish these metrics in all of its tools.
 Tools that support Core Web Vitals are PageSpeed Insights and the Core Web Vitals report of the Search Console.
 There are a number of other tools for developers, but they are not suitable for normal website users.

-Important (Update January 2023): We update this page regularly and adapt it to the latest developments in Internet technology.
+Note (Update January 2025): We update this page again and again and adapt it to the current developments in Internet technology.
 Performance optimization is a constantly changing process.
 New techniques require a rethink in terms of performance.
 Our suggestions and tips are kept up to date here.
 So it pays to visit this site every now and then.